dev-KTim/AegisCrypt.FileEncryptor/README.md

 ## Installation
 1. Go to the [Releases](#).
-2. Download the latest `.exe` file.
+2. Download the latest `.zip` file.
 3. Run the program directly, no installation required.

 ---